 9. Frederick and Demi Seguritan Scholarship

-The Frederick and Demi Seguritan Scholarship is one of 13 programs managed by the Asian Pacific Fund that’s bestowing $5,000 yearly for $20,000 total.
-Funding supports incoming full-time freshmen at accredited colleges who are first generation Asian immigrants, excelling with a cumulative GPA above 3.0, exhibiting outstanding citizenship, and pursuing their interests in business.
-Applications are accepted from select California counties, including San Francisco, Alameda, Contra Costa, Marin, and Solano.
+The Frederick and Demi Seguritan Scholarship is one of 13 programs managed by the Asian Pacific Fund.
+It provides $5,000 yearly for $20,000 total.
+Funding supports incoming full-time freshmen at accredited colleges.
+They must be first generation Asian immigrants.
+Applicants must maintain a cumulative GPA 3.0 or higher.
+They must exhibit outstanding citizenship.
+Finally, the scholarship prefers students planning to study business.
+Applications are accepted from the following California counties:

 Contact